-Integrations & different platforms: Tha app is available only on iPad and iPhone and doesn’t integrate with other tools.
+Integrations & different platforms: The app is available only on iPad and iPhone and doesn’t integrate with other tools.

-Free trial: The app is free of charge and you don’t pay for using it.
+Free trial: The app is free of charge, and you don’t pay to use it.

 Traqq is a free time tracking software for freelancers who want to find out how much time they spend on different activities up to the second.
 It monitors all your work and generates detailed reports.